surendrareddy99/Book-Recommendation-System/README.md

 You can deploy this application on AWS services such as Elastic Beanstalk or Lambda.
 For local testing, ensure that all dependencies are installed and configurations are set.

 Example Usage
-Select Filters: Choose filters like author, minimum rating, or num_pages.
+Select Filters: Choose filters like author, minimum rating, or num_pages,title.
 View Recommendations: The system will display book recommendations based on your selected filters.
 License
 This project is licensed under the MIT License.
 Feel free to use and modify it as per the license terms.